 Non-Creamy Layer certificate, if applicable

-Following certificate from the school on prescribed proforma:
+Following certificates from the school will be required:

-School is situated within the National Capital Territory of Delhi
+School is situated within National Capital Territory of Delhi

 Candidate who has conducted regular classes for Class 11 and 12

 85% State Quota seats